BoundlessDrop/style-guide/README.md

 ----------------------------------
 - Always use a Linter such as [rubocop](https://github.com/bbatsov/rubocop).
 - Use the Syntastic plugin for vim to work with Rubocop.
-- Method SHOULD NOT be long than 8-9 lines.
+- Methods should not be long than 8-9 lines.
 If they do, then you probably need to consider refactoring.
 - Classes should not be longer than 100-120 lines.
 If they do, then remember SOLID prenciples and follow best practises.
 - Use comments only if absolutely necessary and indent them with one space after the pound sign.
 - Do not use Integers as keys for Hashes.